lhmouse/mcfgthread/MUTEX.md

-# Introduction to Mutexes in MCF Gthread
+# Introduction to the MCF Gthread Mutex

 ### Synopsis